igotnextofficial/IGNFrontend/notes.md

 - [x] export getUpcomingSessionWithinMax() func to be reused by other components
 - [x] bio should default to empty string not null
 - [x]drop down for account holder does not go to new page unless text is clicked directly, fix

+Setting up mail so mentors can access it through gmail :
+Sure To allow users to access the email accounts through Gmail, you'll need to set up mail forwarding and configure Gmail to retrieve mail from the email accounts using POP3.

+Here's a quick guide:

+In your cPanel, set up email forwarding from the cPanel email account to the users' Gmail addresses.

+In Gmail, go to Settings > Accounts and Import > Check mail from other accounts, and add the cPanel email account using POP3.